LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Introduction

-While boosting throughput helps, it is not sufficient as fuzzers relying on randomness and coverage information lack structural awareness about the test seed.
-To generate valuable structured binary seeds, specialized fuzzers have been proposed using predefined grammars to create structured data.
-Gramatron~\cite{srivastava2021gramatron} restructures the grammar to enable unbiased sampling from the input state space and permits more aggressive mutation operations.
-Gramatron combines Search-based Testing with Grammar-based fuzzing to co-evolve both aspects of test case generation.
-However, Gramatron requires additional specifications in pre-defined Chomsky Normal Form and Greibach Normal Form to construct grammar automata.
-Meanwhile, Gramatron focuses on JSON format.
-Another approach is using chunk-based mutator.
-WEIZZ~\cite{fioraldi2020weizz} proposes a technique for automatically generating and mutating inputs for unknown chunk-based binary formats.
-Nevertheless, WEIZZ struggles to handle grammar-based formats such as JSON, XML, and programming languages.

-Therefore, fuzzer developers face a trade-off between employing general-purpose fuzzers and specialized ones.
+Fuzzer developers face a trade-off between employing general-purpose fuzzers and specialized ones.
 General-purpose fuzzers, while versatile, often struggle with handling structured seeds effectively.
-On the other hand, specialized fuzzers can produce high-quality structured seeds, but this specialization can limit their flexibility and applicability.
-Additionally, the reliance on grammar rules for seed generation requires extensive domain knowledge, which can be a barrier to their widespread use.
-Thus, there is a need for a better approach that leverages the strengths of both generic and specialized fuzzers.
+Meanwhile, specialized fuzzers can produce high-quality structured seeds, but this specialization can limit their flexibility and applicability.
+Moreover, relying on grammar rules for seed generation requires extensive domain knowledge, which can be a barrier to their widespread use.

-To tackle the aforementioned problems, we propose using Large Language Models~(LLMs) to enhance the mutation process in fuzzing. \autoref{architecture} provide an overview of {\fuzzername} architecture.
-By pre-training LLMs on diverse datasets, LLMs can learn intricate patterns for data conversion and data format information, which are crucial for structured data mutation.
-Additionally, we fine-tuned LLMs to learn specific structured seed patterns and mutate structured seeds, trying to find a balance between generic fuzzer and specialized fuzzer.
+To address the aforementioned challenges, we propose an LLM-enhanced mutation strategy applicable to both binary and text-based formats with minimal fine-tuning. \autoref{architecture} provides an overview of {LLAMAFUZZ} architecture.
+Pre-trained on diverse datasets, LLMs can learn intricate patterns for data conversion and data format, which are crucial for structured data mutation.
+We further fine-tune LLMs to learn specific seed patterns and mutate structured seeds, aiming for a balance between generic and specialized fuzzers.
+As illustrated in \autoref{tab:xml_variants}, random mutations often perform low-level bit flips that corrupt the syntactic structure of valid inputs.
+In contrast, {LLAMAFUZZ} produces structurally valid and semantically meaningful variants, enabling more effective and targeted fuzzing.

-We implemented our prototype {\fuzzername} and conducted evaluations on two benchmarks.
-To evaluate the performance of finding bugs, we evaluate {\fuzzername} with state-of-the-art fuzzers {\cmpfuzzer}, on bug-based benchmark Magma~\cite{Hazimeh:2020:Magma}. {\fuzzername} outperforms our top competitor by {\avgbugs} bugs on average.
-We also find {\numbugs} unique bugs across all trials.
-In addition, we would like to know how {\fuzzername} performed on real-world programs in different structured data formats.
-The experimental result illustrates {\fuzzername} outperforming AFL++ in 10 out of 15 fuzzing targets by {\xmorecoverage} higher coverage on average.
-Last but not least, we demonstrate a case study to visually explain how LLM mutated seeds augment the fuzzing process in terms of code coverage.